+• • • claims development einsurance

+2020 \$'000 2019 \$'000

-Profit/(loss) on claims development before reinsurance 2019 \$'000 2018 \$'000 Long tailed lump sum benefit claims Long tailed income benefit claims (202) 952 (422) 520
+Long tailed lump sum benefit claims Long tailed income benefit claims 203 (3,355) (202) 952

 4. Risk Management Policies and Procedures

 The financial condition and operating results of the branch are affected by a number of key financial and non-financial risks.
 Financial risks include credit risk, liquidity risk and market risk.
 The non-financial risks are insurance risk, compliance risk and operational risk.
 The entity's risk management policies and procedures are applicable to the management of risks of the branch.